gungorenu/factorio-frostpunk-theme/Readme.md

 these are done and hopefully will not be broken

+- DONE **Disable Power Options:** only disabled building on map, layers shall prevent items put. items can still be crafted (for use of satellite)
 - DONE **Supplementary Burner Generator:** a simple generator for outposts since they also require power.
 SBG mod looks perfect for that, and it shall be part of this mod (I shall copy code of it)
 - NOT NEEDED **Random Seed to Map Seed:** according to what I understood, it is already done, math.random() generates random numbers using game's seed
 - DONE **Auto/Manual Proof Check:** both with ticks or with command a proof of crater can be done